studentkittens/lncs-pandoc/paper.md

 There are also some downsides. `Git-annex` is still under heavy development and the mighty command line tool is a high barrier for newcomers.

-In the end, the users them self have to decide which way to go and if the data is important and needs to be secured and validated.
+In the end, the users themselves have to decide which way to go and if the data is important and needs to be secured and validated.

 \newpage